Who We Are

 The Loft Theatre, on the upper level of the Grinnell Arts Center, became the Community Theatre's new home in September 2014 with its production of Vanya and Sonia and Masha and Spike, directed by Michael Hunter.

 The historic Stewart Library, located at 926 Broad Street, is home to the Grinnell Area Arts Council.
-Housed within are the Stewart Gallery, Founder's Lounge, the Loft Theatre, ceramics studio, education rooms, and our administrative offices.
+Housed within are the Stewart Gallery, Founder's Lounge, the Loft Theatre, education spaces, and our administrative offices.

 Our second building, Stew Art Studios, is located at 927 Broad Street (just across the street from the Stewart Library).
-Currently, The Stew contains two large studio spaces with high ceilings and natural light, along with a few private storage rooms.
+Currently, The Stew contains our ceramics studio, the MLab, and two studio spaces with high ceilings and natural light, along with a few private storage rooms.
 Click here for more information about The Stew.

 Each space is available for rent.
 We prioritize community non-profits and art-related projects and events, but we are also available for wedding receptions and other private parties.
 If you are interested in renting our facilities, please contact Erik@grinnellarts.org

 We are always in need of volunteers.
 Whether you can help out once a year, or once a week, we appreciate your help!
-Regular volunteer needs include theatre ushers, gallery docents Saturday mornings, and other special events (such as Raku workshop or Music in the Park).
+Regular volunteer needs include theatre ushers, gallery docents Saturday mornings, and other special events (such as Music in the Park).

 Do you have a creative skill or talent you would like to teach?
 We'd love to hear more about it!